nhe23/AirPoll/README.md

 To run locally `GO` has to be [installed](https://golang.org/doc/install).
 The database is configured via the environment variable "mongodb".
 If not set the service assumes you have it running locally ("mongodb://localhost:27017")

-...then navigate into the directory and run the programm
+To run locally navigate into the directory and run the programm
 ```bash
 cd backend/dbsync
 go run main.go